sumimakito/extended-ejs/README.md

 - `[% @block "wrap this if you want to play with spaces" %]`

 > Every block definition **must** have a corresponding implementation, otherwise it will be considered to be an error.
-If a block in the extended template has no implementation, the pre-compiler will also throw an error.
+If a block in the extended template has no implementation and the strict mode is enabled, the pre-compiler will also throw an error.

 ## Implementation